Top Brazilian judge orders suspension of X platform in Brazil amid feud with Musk

 “Elon Musk showed his total disrespect for Brazilian sovereignty and, in particular, for the judiciary, setting himself up as a true supranational entity and immune to the laws of each country,” de Moraes wrote in his decision.

-The justice gave internet service providers and app stores five days to block access to X, and said the platform will stay suspended until it complies with his orders.
-He established the same deadline for app stores to remove virtual private networks, or VPNs, and set a daily fine of 50,000 reais ($8,900) for people or companies using them to access X. .
+The justice said the platform will stay suspended until it complies with his orders, and also set a daily fine of 50,000 reais ($8,900) for people or companies using VPNs to access it.

+In a later ruling, he backtracked on his initial decision to establish a 5-day deadline for internet service providers themselves — and not just the telecommunications regulator — to block access to X, as well as his directive for app stores to remove virtual private networks, or VPNs.

+Brazil's telecommunications regulator Anatel has 24 hours to comply.
+The regulator's chairman Carlos Baigorri told GloboNews channel that the country's biggest service providers will respond quickly, but added smaller ones might need more time to suspend X from their services.

 Brazil is an important market for X, which has struggled with the loss of advertisers since Musk purchased the former Twitter in 2022.
 Market research group Emarketer says some 40 million Brazilians, roughly one-fifth of the population, access X at least once per month.